LAST VISITED FEBRUARY 2014

 Coral Island is one of Phuket’s fringing islets and popular daytrip locations.
 It also has a lower-midrange place Coral Island Resort which is not a bad place to spend a couple of days at the start or end of an Andaman trip.
+There was a second place under construction in Feb 2014 but it was hard to tell whether it was going to be budget or midrange.

 Location is only 10km SSE of Phuket's Chalong pier.